hafidsousa/meta-mcp/memory-bank/activeContext.md

 - Best practices for credential management
 - **Modular architecture implementation and benefits**
 - **Code organization strategies for maintainability**
+- **Tool schema standardization for better AI integration**

+## MCP Tool Schema Standards

+We've established the following standards for MCP tool schemas:

+1. **Comprehensive Documentation**
+   - Each parameter must have a clear, detailed description
+   - Include examples in descriptions where helpful (e.g., "format: '23843xxxxxxxx'")
+   - Explain relationships between parameters (e.g., "Alternative to dailyBudget - don't use both")
+   - Add usage guidance in descriptions where appropriate

+2. **Complete Type Information**
+   - Use proper JSON Schema types for all parameters
+   - Include `enum` arrays for parameters with fixed value sets
+   - Specify `minimum` and `maximum` values where applicable
+   - Add `default` values where they exist

+3. **Nested Object Structure**
+   - Fully document nested objects with all available properties
+   - Structure complex objects with proper indentation for readability
+   - Follow camelCase convention for all property names

+4. **Parameter Organization**
+   - Group related parameters together in the schema
+   - Order parameters from most essential to most specialized
+   - Required parameters should be listed first when possible

+5. **Schema Validation**
+   - Use `required` arrays to specify mandatory fields
+   - Add validation properties appropriate to the field type
+   - Include pattern constraints where applicable

+These standards ensure our tool schemas are both human-readable and machine-processable, providing clear guidance to developers and AI assistants using our MCP tools.

 ## Development Status
 ```mermaid